vygr/ChrysaLisp/STATUS.md

 TUI moved to `apps/tui/`.
 New version 2.0 of the GUI Terminal application.
 Can now copy and paste to and from the Terminal.

+Basic event roll up added to Editor, Terminal and Viewer applications.

+New `(expand string tab_width)` native function to speed tab expansion for Editor and Viewer applications.

 ------

 Find and replace added to the Editor app.
 Multiple buffers, save all buffers,